Tax Credits: Ombudsman

 This section of the website explains how to take a complaint to the Parliamentary Ombudsman once the Adjudicator has reviewed the case and issued a decision.

 If the claimant is still unhappy after receiving a decision from the Adjudicator, the case can be referred to the Parliamentary Ombudsman.
 The Ombudsman is entirely independent and can also consider complaints about the Adjudicator’s Office.

 Referring a case to the Ombudsman

 The main point to note is that cases cannot be referred to the Ombudsman directly.
 Cases can only be referred by an MP.
 You can find the address of your claimant’s MP here.
 If the claimant.
 If the claimant is not resident in the UK and therefore does not have a current MP, it is still possible to complain as one UK MP is nominated to deal with complaints from overseas.
 The Ombudsman’s office will be able to advise you of the MP holding this role for the time being.

 The Making a complaint page on the Ombudsman’s Office website sets out the process in more detail.

-The Ombudsman’s complaint form should be used to refer the case.
+The Ombudsman’s complaint form for UK government services should be used to refer the case.
 This form must be signed by the claimant’s MP.

 Contacting the Ombudsman